Top 45+ Multithreading Interview Questions and Answers

 • Avoid deadlock and livelock: Design algorithms and data structures to prevent deadlock and livelock situations by carefully managing resource acquisition and release.

-32. How would you partition work among threads in a multithreaded application?
+32. How can work be effectively partitioned among threads in a multithreaded application?

 Ans: